theodorecurtil/kafka_sales_producer/README.md

 ## :running: Run the Application

-You can run the producer locally using the java CLI
+One can run the application directly in the CLI using the `java` command, or in a Docker container (which I recommend as a good practice).

+### In the CLI

+You can run the producer locally using the java CLI.
+The `App.java` main method takes some command line arguments for the adress of the Kafka server, and of the schema registry.
+Because yes, in this repo we are also going to play around with [Confluent's schema registry](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-overview).
+For a video intro about the schema registry, and why you should use the schema registry in th first place; refer to [this video](https://developer.confluent.io/learn-kafka/schema-registry/key-concepts/).

 ```console
 java -Dkafka.server.ip=http://localhost:9092 -Dschema.registry.ip=http://localhost:8081 -jar target/kafka_producer-1.0-SNAPSHOT-jar-with-dependencies.jar